-"Change over between heating and cooling" parameter in the "Room temperature controller -> Controller general -> Setpoints" parameter branch set to "Automatic".
+"Change over between heating and cooling" parameter in the "Room temperature control -> Controller general -> Setpoints" parameter branch set to "Automatic".
 In this case, a heating or cooling mode will be automatically activated, depending on the room temperature determined and on the given temperature basic setpoint, or on the deadband, respectively.
 If the room temperature is within the preset deadband neither heating nor cooling will take place (both command values = "0").
 If the room temperature is higher than the cooling temperature setpoint cooling will take place.
 If the room temperature is lower than the cooling temperature setpoint heating will take place.
-When the heating/cooling operating mode is changed over automatically, the information can be actively sent to the bus via the object "Heating/cooling change-over" to indicate whether the controller is working in the heating mode ("1" telegram) or in the cooling mode ("0" telegram).
-In this connection, the "Automatic heating/cooling change-over transmission" parameter specifies when an operating mode change-over will be transmitted...
+When the heating/cooling operating mode is switched over automatically, the information can be actively output to the bus via the object "Heating/cooling switchover" to indicate whether the controller is working in the heating mode ("1" telegram) or in the cooling mode ("0" telegram).
+In this connection, the "Automatic heating/cooling change-over transmission" parameter specifies when an operating mode change-over will be transmitted

-Setting "On changing the operating mode": in this case, a telegram will be transmitted solely on change-over from heating to cooling (object value = "0") or from cooling to heating (object value = "1"), respectively. - Setting "On changing the output command value": with this setting, the current operating mode will be transmitted whenever there is a modification of the output command value.
-If
+- Setting "On changing the operating mode": In this case, a telegram will be transmitted solely on switchover from heating to cooling (object value = "0") or from cooling to heating

+(object value = "1"), respectively.

 - Setting "On changing the output command value": with this setting, the current operating mode will be transmitted whenever there is a modification of the output command value.
-If the variable = "0" the mode which was active last will be transmitted.
-If the room temperature determined is within the deadband, the operating mode activated last will be retained in the object value until a change-over to the other operating mode takes place, if necessary.
+If the variable = "0" the operating mode which was active last will be transmitted.
+If the room temperature determined is within the dead band the operating mode activated last will be retained in the object until a switch-over into the other operating mode takes place, if necessary.
 In addition, the object value can be output in cycles when automatic switch-over is being made.